-Symptom Check item CONSULT-II cannot access any system. • CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) (For detailed circuit, refer to "MIL & Data Link Connectors Wiring Diagram" in EC section.)
-CONSULT-II DLC cable CONSULT-II cannot access individual system.
-(Other sys- tems can be accessed.) • CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
-Refer to "Checking Equipment".) • Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) • Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.)
+Symptom Check item CONSULT-II cannot access any system.
+CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal circuit, refer to EC-601, "Wiring Diagram" (QG18DE) or EC-1210, "Wiring Diagram" CONSULT-II DLC cable and CONSULT-II CONVERTER.
+CONSULT-II cannot access individual system.
+(Other systems can be accessed.)
+CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
+Refer to "Checking Equipment".)
+Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) iomo dan be addeddea., Open or short circuit in CAN or K communication line.

-NOTE:
+NOTE

-The DDL1 and DDL2 circuits from DLC pins 12, 13, 14 and 15 may be connected to more than one system.
+The preceding schematic is an example and may not be a true representation of the vehicle.
+The actual DDL1 circuits (CAN lines) from DLC pins 6 and 14 as well as the DDL2 circuit (K-line) from DLC pin 7 may be connected to more than one system.
 A short in a DDL circuit connected to a control unit in one system may affect CONSULT-II access to other systems.